mrothNET/lunit/README.md

 #### Up to today

-- Lunit no longer depends on lunit.sh.
+- lunit no longer depends on `lunit.sh`.
 The script moved to the extra-directory.

 #### 2008-01-05 / Release 0.5

-- New test function assert_error_match().
+- New test function `assert_error_match()`.
-- Lunit shell script returns an error code on failed tests.
+- lunit shell script returns an error code on failed tests.
 - Be more compatible with Darwin / Mac OS X.
 - Bug fixes.